zhol0777/is-this-good/it_is_not.md

 #### Any Optical Board

 Most of these are not great.
 Optical boards only work with optical switches.
 Even if yours are hotswap, you cannot use mechanical switch bottoms, your options for tactile leaves are zero-to-limited, and actuation distance will be weird if you stem swap; you’re shooting yourself in the foot if you want to upgrade your switches.
 The sensors for optical keys sometimes just don’t work or break, and don’t always take to lube great (don’t lube your stem poles, please).
 And most importantly, Optical switches won’t make you play games better.
 A laser does not improve latency due to needing to be interpreted by the MCU.
-You’ll be equally shit at fortnite with an optical board as you will with a mechanical.
+Your performance will not improve.

 #### Some Skyloong Optical Kit (SK6*/GK6*, SK87, etc.)